wendyverdonk93/docs/content/api/payment_methods/post_order_in3.md

 __shopping_cart__ | object

-Contains all purchased items including tax class.
-If you are using your own integration, the transaction should be sent including the complete specification of the shopping_cart.
+All items in the shopping cart, including the tax class.
+If you have a custom integration, include the complete specification of the `shopping_cart`.

 ----------------